Jahn08/WEB-PAGE-HIGHLIGHTER/README.md

 # WEB-PAGE-HIGHLIGHTER

-A Mozilla Firefox and Google Chrome extension that marks text on a web page.
+A Google Chrome extension that marks text on a web page.
+It is based on manifest v3, as Chrome has started dropping support of manifest v2 extensions [since June 3 2024](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline).
+Mozilla Firefox's implmentation of manifest v3 differs from that in Chrome but Mozilla still supports manifest v2, that is why the current version of the extension is available in [its own repository](https://github.com/Jahn08/WEB-PAGE-HIGHLIGHTER-MANIFEST2).

 The general functionality:
 * Marking text with several colours through a context menu on a page
 * Saving the marked text and loading it later when accessing the same page
 * Preferences for changing the default colour for marking and autoloading a page, provided it is available in the storage ([more about configuring](#headConfiguration))
 * Categorising pages when saving or in the preferences
 * Adding notes on a page and navigating them through quick scrolling by means of clicking the respective links in the context menu
 * Supporting keyboard shortcuts for frequently used commands in the context menu
-* Importing and exporting stored pages between different devices and browsers (it is available for [installing](#headInstalling) in Mozilla and Chrome) through the preferences page
+* Importing and exporting stored pages between different devices and browsers (it is available for [installing](#headInstalling) in Chrome) through the preferences page

 ## <a name="headInstalling"></a>Installing / Getting started

-The application is available on [the official site for Firefox extensions](https://addons.mozilla.org/en-US/firefox/addon/highbrighter/) as well as in [the Chrome store](https://chrome.google.com/webstore/detail/highbrighter/gccbpihjfohfiipkoclimdkkeinadega).
+The application is available in [the Chrome store](https://chrome.google.com/webstore/detail/highbrighter/gccbpihjfohfiipkoclimdkkeinadega).
 It is also possible to [deploy it locally](#headDeploying).

 ## Developing